On classical tensor categories attached to the irreducible representations of the General Linear Supergroups $GL(n\vert n)$: Introduction

 \subsection{The Tannaka category $\overline{\mathcal{T}}_n$}

-In this article we work with the tensor subcategory generated by the irreducible representations of positive superdimension in the following sense.
-Recall that an irreducible representation $L(\lambda)$ of $GL(n\vert n)$, defined by some integrable highest weight $\lambda$, can be replaced by a parity shift $X_\lambda$ of $L(\lambda)$ so that the superdimension $\sdim(X_\lambda)$ becomes $\geq 0$.
-This is of course ambiguous for irreducible representations of $GL(n\vert n)$ with $\sdim(L)=0$, but these representations are negligible in the sense that we want to get rid of them.
-We therefore consider only objects that are retracts of iterated tensor products of irreducible representations $L(\lambda)$ of $GL(n\vert n)$ satisfying $\sdim(L(\lambda)) \geq 0$.
+For convenience we now write ${\mathcal{T}}_n$ instead of ${\mathcal{T}}_{n,n}$.
+To define the karoubienne hull of the irreducible representations in $\mathcal T_n$, we work with the tensor subcategory ${\mathcal T}_n^+$ generated by the irreducible representations of nonnegative superdimension in the following sense.
+Up to parity shift the irreducible representations $L=L(\lambda)$ of ${\mathcal T}_n$ are parametrized up to isomorphy by their highest weights $\lambda$.
+We define an equivalence relation on the set of highest weights, such that $\lambda$ and $\lambda'$ are called equivalent if $L(\lambda)$ or its Tannaka dual $L(\lambda)^\vee$ is isomorphic to $Ber^r \otimes L(\lambda')$ for some power $Ber^r, r\in \mathbb Z$ of the Berezin determinant representation $Ber$ in ${\mathcal T_n}$.
+Let $Y^+_0(n)$ denote the set of equivalence classes $\lambda/\!\sim$ of maximal atypical weights.
+The cases where $L(\lambda)^\vee \cong Ber^r \otimes L(\lambda)$ holds are called (SD)-cases if $\dim(L(\lambda)) >1$.
+The remaining cases are called (NSD)-cases.
+Notice that an irreducible representation $L(\lambda)$ of $GL(n\vert n)$ can be replaced by a parity shift $X_\lambda$ of $L(\lambda)$ so that the superdimension $\sdim(X_\lambda)$ becomes $\geq 0$.
+For maximal atypical representations $L(\lambda)=[\lambda_1,...,\lambda_n]$ this is well defined since the superdimension is not zero.
+But of course this is ambiguous for irreducible representations of $GL(n\vert n)$ with $\sdim(L)=0$, i.e. for the irreducible representations that are not maximal atypical.
+But these representations are negligible in the sense above.
+Thus we may consider only objects that are retracts of iterated tensor products of direct sums of maximal atypical irreducible representations $X_\lambda$ of $GL(n\vert n)$ satisfying $\sdim(X_\lambda) > 0$.
 The tensor category thus obtained will be baptized $\mathcal{T}_n^+$.
-The full tensor subcategory $\mathcal{T}_n^+$ of $Rep(GL(n\vert n))$ has more amenable properties than the full category $Rep(GL(n\vert n))$.
+The full tensor subcategory $\mathcal{T}_n^+$ of ${\mathcal{T}}_n$ has more amenable properties than the full category ${\mathcal{T}}_n =Rep(GL(n\vert n))$.
 To motivate this, let us compare it with the tensor category of finite dimensional algebraic representations $Rep(G)$ of an arbitrary algebraic group $G$ over $k$.
 In this situation the tensor subcategory generated by irreducible representations is semisimple\footnote{In \cite[p.231, 1.22ff]{Kr-Wei} it was forgotten to mention the important passage to the tensor subcategory generated by simple objects.
 The corresponding statement is false without it as kindly pointed out by Y. {Andr\'e}.} and can be identified with the tensor category of the maximal reductive quotient of $G$.
 The tensor category $\mathcal{T}_n^+$ however is not a semisimple tensor category in general.
 To make it semisimple we proceed as follows: